mag2323/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Create a script that takes a list of words as input and prints only words that appear exactly once.
 Input format: One line, one word.Output format: One line, one word.Words should be sorted
 14. It must be in that file
-Display lines containing the pattern “root” from the file /etc/passwd
+Display lines containing the pattern “root” from the file /etc/passwd.
+15. Count that word
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd